LatifahFall/Troubleshooting-Agent/README.md

 - All functions require specific arguments as defined in the system prompt
 - The `done_for_now` function must contain complete diagnosis and troubleshooting steps in the message field
 - Functions are called in a specific sequence to ensure comprehensive analysis
+- JSON response format is enforced for structured communication

 ## 🔍 Troubleshooting the Agent